juji-io/datalevin/search-bench/README.md

 clj -X:lucene
 ```

-The benchmarks took a couple of hours to run.
+The benchmarks took a couple of hours to run, mainly spending time indexing.

 ## Result